PeaceDeadTS/dataset-canvas/PROJECT_CONSTITUTION.md

     *   Implemented a UI for uploading CSV files on the `DatasetPage`, visible only to the dataset owner or an Administrator.
     *   Implemented the logic to fetch and display dataset images in a table on the `DatasetPage`, including a pagination component to navigate through large sets of images.
     *   Updated the `DatasetListItem` component to make the entire card a clickable link to the dataset's detail page.

+### Session 3: Data Integrity & Management Improvements

+*   **Objective**: Enhance data lifecycle management to ensure integrity and provide a smoother user experience for updating datasets.
+*   **Backend Implementation**:
+    *   **Cascading Deletes**: Implemented `onDelete: 'CASCADE'` for the relationship between `Dataset` and `DatasetImage`.
+This ensures that when a dataset is deleted, all its associated image records are automatically and efficiently removed from the database, preventing orphaned data.
+    *   **Dataset Update (Overwrite) Logic**: Modified the `POST /api/datasets/:id/upload` endpoint.
+Instead of appending data, the endpoint now first deletes all existing image records for the specified dataset before inserting the new records from the uploaded CSV file.
+This changes the upload behavior from "append" to "overwrite," allowing users to easily update their datasets by uploading a new version of their CSV.